P A M E L A E V A

 My Approach

-My aim is to provide you with a safe, nurturing path toward recovery.
-Our focus is on setting achievable goals, finding practical ways to implement them in your day-to-day life, and helping you to envision and build a life outside of your eating disorder.
+Coaching with me is about more than managing symptoms.
+Our focus is on setting achievable goals and finding practical ways to implement them in your day-to-day life, and it's also about rebuilding trust with yourself, finding freedom around food and your body, and helping you to envision and build a life outside of your eating disorder.
+We work at a pace that meets you where you are right now and that looks different for everybody.

 I believe full recovery is possible in that you can be at peace with food and in your body and mind and create a meaningful life outside of your eating disorder—however that looks for you.